tkassila/flutterprojectversion/README.md

 Added 3 execute type for which directory or sub directories are read.
 Or should all sub (deep)) directories are read.

+The second tab

+I added a second tab into app: to read directories after base directory with different rabiobutton optoins and to compare directories with meld.

 Default for terminal font size is 14, but it can changed by given app parameter: -fs <number> .
 That is: -f 10